-India, a population of over a billion (1,027,015,247 as of March 1st, 2001), having 35% of illiteracy, (Indian Census Bureau, 2001) & 88% of the total population has access to improved drinking water sources.
-31% of the total populationin India has adequate sanitation facilities.
+India has adequate sanitation facilities.
 (Population Reference Bureau, [PRB], 1999) .President Clinton made a statement in Hyderabad during his March 2000 visit to India: "Millions of Indians are connected to the Internet.
 But millions more aren't yet connected to fresh water.
 The work related to the study may support or conflict with present results.

 Digital technology has enabled the freedom to articulate and share one's experiences, concerns and knowledge, broadening the scope of activities and helping rural women address issues previously beyond their capacity.
 Digital fluency has a major role to play in achieving gender equality, enabling catalyzed communication and networking on a global scale.
-With the ubiquitous nature of digital technology, bridging gaps and access to resources as well as know-how especially to rural women is easily ensured.1 The IT sector, making use of the proliferation of digital network connectivity to the most remote rural locations in India, has hence helped create large scale employment opportunities for rural Indian, more specifically the post-COVID scenario.
+With the ubiquitous nature of digital technology, bridging gaps and access to resources as well as know-how especially to rural women is easily ensured.
+The IT sector, making use of the proliferation of digital network connectivity to the most remote rural locations in India, has hence helped create large scale employment opportunities for rural Indian, more specifically the post-COVID scenario.
 Bridging the digital divide through digital transformation is important in Indian economy.
 Studies have examined progress, challenges, and implications for economic growth and societal development.
 This literature review synthesizes key findings from existing research to provide insights into the growth of digitalization and its impact on bridging the digital divide in India.